Advertiser Disclosure

 Safety Updates at Emirates and United

-Meanwhile, United Airlines encountered safety from the other side: It’s United Club lounge in Philadelphia (PHL) is closed temporarily due to a failed health inspection.
+Meanwhile, United Airlines encountered safety from the other side: Its United Club lounge in Philadelphia (PHL) is closed temporarily because of a failed health inspection.
 Several issues were reported, but many of them revolved around a lack of soap, sanitizer, and hot water for washing hands.
 Flies were also reported in more than 1 location.
 United’s lounge page lists this location as “temporarily closed,” and that should be updated once the lounge gets the necessary approvals to reopen.

 EgyptAir Wants To Fly to 2 More U.S. Cities

 EgyptAir has filed paperwork to fly to both Chicago (ORD) and Los Angeles (LAX).
-Chicago flights are scheduled to start in June 2026, but Los Angeles flights will begin earlier in May.
-EgyptAir ceased flying to Los Angeles in 2021, and it has never previously flown to Chicago, making this a new route for the carrier.
+Chicago flights are scheduled to start in June 2026, but Los Angeles flights will begin earlier, in May.
+EgyptAir ceased flying to Los Angeles in 2021, and it hasn’t previously flown to Chicago, making this a new route for the carrier.
 Flights are subject to government approval.

 Final Thoughts